stekycz/restful-api-testing/chapters/04-details-about-api-blueprint-and-dredd.md

 ### Dredd testing process

 The most important thing about Dredd[[13](../README.md/#Dredd)] is that it is not tool for testing API but for testing API Blueprint[[36](../README.md/#APIBlueprint)].
 So it does not test any functionality, side effects or scenarios.
 The~primary target of this testing tool is to validate implemented API againt to API Blueprint.
-It was confusing for me at first time but after discussion with team from Apiary it becames clear to me.
+It was confusing for me at first time but after discussion with team from Apiary[[20](../README.md/#Apiary)] it becames clear to me.
 This is really important information because it changes meaning of testing using Dredd.
 I will describe Dredd in my new point of view.
 However I will points to differences with my previous confusing understanding to explain what Dredd really is.

 #### Test configuration and running